baotramduong/Porfolio_Project_The_Movie_Industry/README.md

 ### **2. Data Visualization**

+### **Methodology:**

+            1. Using seaborn package and matplotlib to visualize data:
+            2. Get the general trend/ distribution of all movies using distribution plot and/or bar plot.
+            3. Get distribution of Top 100 movies to see what is done differently to reach higher success using distribution plot and/or bar plot and/or scatter plot and/or line plot.
+            4. Do analysis on the mean average using box plot.
+            5. Do analysis each category using swarm plot.
+            6. Compare all movies all at once using rel plot.

 **Question 1:** Is there a correlation between production budget and profit?
 If so, how much should Microsoft invest into production to get the highest ROI?

             2.1  Budget vs. Worldwide Profit